Miranda Lambert Looks Smoking Hot In Cowgirl Jeans & Open Jacket By A Canoe

-Miranda Lambert has delivered a stunning social media update.
-The 35-year-old might come with global fame, but this star is a country girl, through and through.
-The singer comes with Daisy Dukes galore, although she will shake up Instagram in fishnets and stilettos.
-Today hasn’t delivered the racy finish, but there was no denying that Miranda’s photo showed her looking smoking hot.
+Miranda Lambert has delivered a stunning social media update on.
+The 35-year-old may be global famous, but this star remains a country girl, through and through.
+The singer wears Daisy Dukes galore, although she will shake up Instagram by putting on fishnets and stilettos.

+On Saturday, she was not wearing anything fancy but there is no denying that Miranda’s photo was smoking hot.

-Earlier today, Miranda updated her Instagram.
-The star was seen in an outdoorsy way as she posed for the camera near some water, with fans seeing an empty canoe in the background.
+Miranda updated her Instagram on October 19.
+In the pic, the star was seen in an outdoorsy way as she posed for the camera near some water which held a canoe that was featured in the background.
 Miranda wasn’t solo, though.
-The blonde was seen posing with her dog in an adorable moment.
+The blonde posed with her dog in an adorable moment.

-The snap showed Miranda rocking a wardrobe perfect for the time of year – it even got a mention in the star’s caption.
-Miranda was outfitted in a dark pair of jeans with a cowgirl feel from a flared finish and a metallic belt buckle, with the denims seen paired with a Nashville t-shirt, plus a loose and open jacket in camel, red, and blue shades.
-Miranda also had some accessories near her, with the wooden deck she was sitting on also supporting a fringe bag, plus what looked like a glossy red box.
+The snap showed Miranda rocking a wardrobe that is perfect for the time of year.
+Miranda was outfitted in a dark pair of jeans with a cowgirl feel that included flared legs and a metallic belt buckle.
+The denim jeans had been paired with a Nashville t-shirt as well as a loose and open jacket in camel, red, and blue shades.
+Miranda was sitting on a wooden deck that also supported her fringe bag and a glossy red box.

 Miranda appeared beautifully made up, with warming blush and bronzer, although she didn’t appear to have overdone the cosmetics.
-Her long blonde hair was worn down, with Miranda also seen rocking hoop earrings.
+Her long blond hair was worn down, with Miranda also rocking hoop earrings.

-Miranda’s caption had mentioned her four-legged friend.
-It looked like the star’s pet wasn’t too keen on the water, with Miranda also seen suggesting that he was keeping both of them from getting wet.
+Miranda’s captionmentioned her four-legged friend.
+Apparently, the star’s pet was not too keen about the water, with Miranda suggesting that he was keeping both of them from getting wet.
 Fans would likely agree that the words were charming.

 Miranda grew up in East Texas.
 The star has stuck to her country ways, and even mentioned growing up in the state during interviews.
-A feature with Southern Living saw the singer asked what her favorite memory from growing up in East Texas was.
+For a feature appearing in Southern Living, the singer was asked to describe her favorite memory while growing up in East Texas.

 View this post on Instagram